 For generations, employees have been taught to put aside their differences at work, but times have changed.
-The Millennial generation is the most diverse generation the U.S. has ever seen, second only to Generation Z, who have not yet entered the workforce.
-This culturally diverse upbringing has played a big role in making Millennials significantly more comfortable talking about diversity and inclusion than older generations.
+The Millennial generation is the one of the most diverse generation the U.S. has ever seen, second only to Generation Z. This culturally diverse upbringing has played a big role in making Millennials significantly more comfortable talking about diversity and inclusion than older generations.

-Millennials are willing to ask tough questions and are demanding their employers to do the same.
+Millennials see diversity differently and are willing to ask tough questions and are demanding their employers to do the same.
 In fact, almost half of millennials reported not pursuing an employer that doesn’t maintain or encourage a diverse and inclusive working environment.

 How Leaders Can Foster Diversity: